Ballchinian/LoLMatchMaker/README.md

 # League Match Maker

 A Discord bot and website for running League of Legends inhouses.
-It links your Riot account, builds balanced teams from the data, keeps track of how everyone's doing over time, and handles the tedious lobby admin, making voice channels, shuffling people into teams, and recording who won.
+It links your Riot account, builds balanced teams from the data, keeps track of how everyone's doing over time, and handles the tedious lobby admin: making voice channels, shuffling people into teams, and recording who won.

 ## Features